Instructions for completing this course

 10. Specify the conditions under which immediate use steam sterilization may be performed.

-12. Summarize the important considerations disinfecting non-critical patient care items.
+12. Point out the important considerations disinfecting non-critical patient care items and items in the surgical suite environment.

 13. Explain the liability associated with reprocessing a single-use disposable item.